 It’s “morally reprehensible” to deny service members religious accommodations, said Archbishop Timothy P. Broglio

-The Catholic archbishop who oversees the U.S. military issued a statement Tuesday condemning as “moral reprehensible” the Secretary of Defense’s mandate that all service members be vaccinated against COVID-19.
+The Catholic archbishop who oversees Catholics in the U.S. military issued a statement Tuesday condemning as “morally reprehensible” the Secretary of Defense’s mandate that all service members be vaccinated against COVID-19.

 “No one should be forced to receive a COVID-19 vaccine if it would violate the sanctity of his or her conscience,” wrote Timothy P. Broglio, Archbishop of the Military Services USA.

 Catholic Church had deemed vaccines “not sinful”

 In his statement, Broglio noted that earlier in the year he encouraged Catholic servicemen and women to follow the guidance of the Holy See and the United States Conference of Catholic Bishops (USCCB) regarding COVID-19 vaccines.
 In its guidance, Catholics were advised that it would be morally permissible to receive available COVID-19 vaccinations in spite of the the vaccines’ remote connection to an abortion-derived cell line.

 Broglio noted that the Congregation for the Doctrine of the Faith, the Church’s highest doctrinal authority, had examined moral concerns with the Pfizer, Moderna and Johnson & Johnson vaccines and found that “receiving these vaccines ‘does not constitute formal cooperation with the abortion,’ and is therefore not sinful.”

 Sanctity of conscience should be respected, said the archbishop